slashkudos/.github/profile/README.md

 Features will be rolled out in a series of phases.
 At a high-level, we will focus on setting up the proper integrations to give and receive kudos on the most popular apps first.
 Then we will focus on the exploration and reporting piece on app.slashkudos.com.

-See [The slashkudos Project](https://github.com/orgs/slashkudos/projects/1/views/1) for a more in-depth plan.
+See the [slashkudos project board] for more granular details.

 | # | Phase | Features | ETA | Status |
 | :-: | ----- | -------- | --- | ---- |